-website slowly developing; latest update 17th December 2025
+website slowly developing; latest update 13th April 2026; more excerpts added

 This Strickland family had literary talents to outshine the Bronte family - and much more besides.
 Their letters, journals and writing combine to give a fascinating insight into life in 19th century Canada and England.